 How do rats get into houses?

-In this post, we have gone through 9 of the most common rat entry points.
+In this post, we have gone through 9 of the most common rat entry points, and we have also covered how to seal off rat entry points.

 The most important thing is that you perform these checks regularly.
 Brickwork holes and other objects that can host a rat entry point can appear at any time.
 Houses may shift slightly, and weather conditions may create holes.

-When you find an entry point, it is important that you fill these in ASAP.
+When you find a rat entry point, it is important that you seal these off ASAP.